 The world’s first Tilapia producer to certify for both the ASC and BAP Tilapia standards for responsible Tilapia farming

-Did you know where the Regal Springs name originated from?
+Did you know where the Regal Springs name originated?

-In 1991, the business expanded into cage farming and in 1992 the Wunut Hatchery was built; this was the beginning of the 100% provenance from egg to harvested fish Regal Springs now has.
+In 1991, the business expanded into cage farming and in 1992 the Wunut Hatchery was built.
+This was the beginning of creating the 100% provenance assurance that Regal Springs offers; from egg to harvested fish.

-The business became a success and soon Regal Springs also began to export to the United States, where it opened its first sales office in 1994.
+The business became a success and soon Regal Springs began to export into the United States, where it opened its first sales office in 1994.
 Further expansion followed within Indonesia with new hatcheries and the introduction of round net pen lake farming.

-In 2017, Regal Springs started to operate under our new CEO, Achim Eichenlaub, with revised operating, innovation and sales strategy building upon our thirty years of responsible aquaculture and processing expertise.
+In 2017, Regal Springs started to operate with new innovation and sales strategy building upon our more than 30 years of experience in responsible aquaculture and processing.

-Regal Springs has lake-based farms in Honduras, Indonesia and Mexico and sells its Premium Tilapia in local markets and globally.
+Regal Springs has lake-based farms in Honduras, Indonesia and Mexico and sells its Naturally Better Tilapia in local markets and globally.
 The business supports over 27,000 jobs in direct and secondary roles.

 In 2018, Regal Springs has been busy integrating the business globally and launched the Regal Springs WE CARE Integrated Sustainability Plan across the business.